 Agile was initially designed for software development project management.
-It enabled teams to quickly model potential solutions, incorporate feedback, and adjust scope as needed throughout the project lifecycle.
-This not only sped up delivery times, but it also supported changing requirements as new developments arose.
+It enabled teams to quickly model solutions, incorporate feedback, and adjust scope as needed throughout the project lifecycle.
+This approach not only sped up delivery times but supported changing requirements as new developments arose.

-Today, Agile is useful for much more than just software teams.
-The tenets of Agile are more useful for projects that result in a concrete deliverable (rather than a service.)
-But Agile is a flexible methodology that can ultimately be used on nearly any large scale project in any industry, market, and company.
+Today, Agile is used by more than just software teams.
+The tenets of Agile are effective for projects that result in a concrete deliverable rather than a service.
+However, Agile can ultimately be used on almost any large scale project in any industry.

-Any of the following project teams can benefit from using Agile:
+Any of these project teams can benefit from using Agile:

-- Project teams that handle fast-changing deliverables such as technology products.
+- Teams handling fast-changing deliverables, such as technology products

-- Any team with a project that evolves over time or does not have clear scope and requirements at the beginning.
+- Teams working on projects that evolve or do not have clear scope and requirements at the beginning

-- Teams that emphasize process and product improvement and need a method for continual improvements’ advancement.
+- Teams that emphasize process and product improvement and need a method for continual advancement

-- Teams with a lot of interdependent tasks, who need to work closely together and frequently communicate to ensure success.
+- Teams with numerous interdependent tasks needing to work closely together and frequently communicate to ensure success